 Two Hats at Once

-In August this year, my first book was published, a collection of short stories called To Lay to Rest Our Ghosts.
+In August 2017, my first book was published, a collection of short stories called To Lay to Rest Our Ghosts.

 The publisher, Fomite, is small but mighty.
 The press has more than one hundred books in print as I write this essay, and their titles have been begun to win some awards.